ThanMatt/ThanMatt.github.io/content/blog/blog/react-hooks/index.md

 Using hooks look cleaner and readable than that ol' pesky *this* render method class components stuff.
 I'm beginning to fall in love with Hooks 😍

 I mean, the screenshots above are still readable because the app is too simple.
-But when it comes to flexibility, using hooks may seem like a better choice according to the <a href="https://www.youtube.com/watch?v=eX_L39UvZes" target="_blank" rel="noopener noreferrer">video</a>.
+But when it comes to flexibility, using hooks may seem like a better choice when developing large-scale projects.

-So, should I ditch using class components?
+So, should I ditch class components and embrace functional components?
 Probably soon

-I've got a lot of things to learn from react!
+I've got a lot of things to learn!

 *Should I study apollo to ditch redux as well?* 🤔